Khant-haythi/ArtisanCS50/README.md

 - Can read Blog Post by other users :heavy_check_mark:

 ## Installation
-If you are familiar with Github, you can download this project from git clone.
+If you are familiar with Github, you can download this project by git clone

 ## Table of Contents